 DHHS presumes that individual, private Homes (not AFLs) meet HCBS characteristics, which was presented in the technical assistance call with CMS on 6/14/16.
 The rights and protections of North Carolina General Statute, North Carolina Administrative Code, and the waiver apply to individuals in their private homes.
-Individuals in their private homes receive Tailored Care Management/ Care Coordination at least quarterly; monthly if they receive services by a relative/guardian that resides with them.
+Individuals in their private homes receive Care Coordination / Care Managers at least quarterly; monthly if they receive services by a relative/guardian that resides with them.
+If they are self-directing their services or have a relative in the home as a provider, then Care Coordination / Care Management is at least monthly.
+Any concerns with the individual's rights would be reported to the LME-MCO.